shawnweisfeld/dallasgivecamphandbook/docs/general.md

   - Slack Guide: [https://get.slack.help/hc/en-us/categories/202622877-Slack-Guides](https://get.slack.help/hc/en-us/articles/217626328-Onboarding-checklist-for-new-user)
   - Basics and shortcuts:  [https://get.slack.help/hc/en-us/articles/217626358-Cheat-sheet-for-basics-and-shortcuts](https://get.slack.help/hc/en-us/articles/217626328-Onboarding-checklist-for-new-user)

+  - Slack Tips:
+    - First time login

+      When you sign in to Slack for the first time, basically every type of notification imaginable is enabled.

+      The service offers several different ways to manage notifications.
+Each channel has individual notification preferences, so you can get notifications for every message, just your name being mentioned or nothing at all.

+      To get to the settings, open the channel you want to change and click the name of it at the top of the screen, then "channel notification preferences."

+      From here you can set up both mobile and desktop notifications, so the alerts only go where you want them.

+    - Search

+      Everything that’s posted, by integrations or humans is indexed by Slack for quick retrieval later.

+      As you start typing in the search box, Slack suggests things you might like to search for, like a specific person or messages from people in a channel.

+      You can use a number of special words as ‘operators’ to narrow down your search.
+For example, searching for "after: yesterday" will find all messages sent today.

+    - Slack commands you need to know

+      **@channel**

+      A channel in Slack is like a "room" for discussions, usually arranged around a topic of discussion or the relevant team.
+To send a notification to everyone in the channel, type @channel and then your message.

+      This can be annoying if you’re in a large channel, particularly if there are people across a lot of time zones.
+People tend to use @channel a lot, but it’s useful for getting everyone’s attention.

+      **@username**

+      To send a notification to a specific person inside a channel, type @username.
+For example, to alert me, you’d type @owen.

+      **@here**

+      Like @channel but only notifies people that are online and active, so less annoying.

+      **/me**

+      If you want to talk in third person, this is for you.
+For example, if you’re going to lunch, you’d type "/me is going to lunch" and it would show as "Owen is going to lunch."

+      **DM**

+      Direct/private message between you and one other person.

+      **Private Group**

+      Like a channel, but by invitation only.
+Useful as a ‘disposable’ room for events, quick team discussions or gossip.

 - Trello - Digital Kanban board
   - You can download a trial- https://trello.com